-In January 2018 the PLuS Alliance launched its first jointly conceived fully online degree, the Bachelor in International Public Health (BIPH) at ASU and UNSW.
+In January 2018 the PLuS Alliance launched its first jointly conceived fully online degree, the Bachelor of International Public Health (BIPH) at ASU and UNSW.
 The BIPH embodies the core principles of the PLuS Alliance to develop solutions to global challenges with social impact and was designed to improve the health of communities locally and internationally.
 An innovative core course for the new degree that has broken new ground is the International Indigenous Health course.
 Co-developed and led by Dr Lois Meyer, UNSW PLuS Alliance Fellow and BIPH Director and Dr Felicia Mitchell, Associate Professor, ASU, the course examines from an international perspective issues that confront Indigenous peoples’ health and wellbeing and the need for global action.
 Rich multimedia case studies are presented drawing on the research expertise and experiences of a breadth of Indigenous and non-Indigenous academics from Australia and the United States.

 This outcome was particularly outstanding as typically, Indigenous health courses focus on one country and are presented from that perspective only, they are often delivered in face to face mode and in this case there were no guidelines for setting up a co-developed course as the PLuS Alliance was so new – this course was the first!
 Apart from the challenge of the International Indigenous Health course being developed across institutions ‘virtually’, it began in 2017 before the first students had registered and who would enrol online and from where unknowns, as was their understanding of First Nation issues.
 It was anticipated that the majority of students would be from Australasia and the Americas and to avert communication problems and promote appropriate and scholarly terminology across country contexts a glossary was developed.
 The teaching philosophy centres around a strength-based approach with a strong conceptual understanding of the landscape before the development of practical solutions to the issues are discussed.
 Dr Meyer calls it “the pedagogy of discomfort within a safe space.”